-- The company finalized its zakat status with the Zakat, Tax and Customs Authority (ZATCA) until the year 2013. - The company submitted its zakat returns until the year 2020, and paid the zakat payable, and where the authority issued a re-assessment of zakat for the years from 2014 to 2018, in which the company demanded the payment of zakat differences amounting to SR. 211,129, and the company paid these differences. - The company submitted its returns for the year 2020 and obtained Certificate No. 1110671795 dated 18/08/1442 H, valid until 29/09/1443 H (corresponding to April 30, 2022). - The company has registered for value added tax (VAT) in the Kingdom of Saudi Arabia in line with the regulations of the Zakat, Tax and Customs Authority (ZATCA) in the Kingdom of Saudi Arabia and has submitted all its returns on the statutory dates during the year of 2021.
+- The company finalized its zakat status with the Zakat, Tax and Customs Authority (ZATCA) until the year 2018. - The company submitted its zakat returns until the year 2021, and obtained Certificate No. 1110184974 on 09/09/1443 H, valid until 10/10/1444 H (corresponding to April 30, 2023). - The company has registered for value added tax (VAT) in the Kingdom of Saudi Arabia in line with the regulations of the Zakat, Tax and Customs Authority (ZATCA) in the Kingdom of Saudi Arabia and has submitted all its returns on the statutory dates during the year of 2022.

-Dividends
+20. Dividends

-The Company's Ordinary General Assembly No. (56), held on May 5, 2021 corresponding to Ramadan 23, 1442 H, approved cash dividends with amount of SR. 19,000,000 at 60 Hal alas per share, equivalent 6% of the company's capital, A reward of SR. 2,250,000 was paid to the members of the board of directors, which was included in general and administrative expenses (note 23), provided that the priority is for the shareholders who own shares at the end of trading on the day of the general assembly meeting and who are registered in the company's shareholders register with the Securities Depository Center Company (Depository Center) at the end of the second trading day following the maturity date, provided that the dividend is distributed on May 23, 2021.
+The Company's Ordinary General Assembly No. (57), held on May 26, 2022, corresponding to Shawwal 25, 1443 H, approved the distribution of cash dividends amounting to SR. 31,666,667, at one riyal per share, equivalent 10% of the company's capital, A reward of SR. 1,800,000 was paid to the members of the board of directors, which was included in general and administrative expenses (note 23), provided that the eligibility is for the shareholders who own shares at the end of trading on the day of the General Assembly convening and who are registered in the company's shareholder register with the Securities Depository Center Company (Depository Center) at the end of the second trading day following the due date, provided that Dividend distribution on June 09, 2022.